acanlord/group-todo/README.md

 ./start_node.sh

 # Start Front end
+./run.sh

-./run.sh and the application should work!
+# The application should now be functional